jacebenson/cedar/docs/docs/router.md

 }
 ```

 The browser keeps track of the browsing history in a stack.
 By default when you navigate to a new page a new item is pushed to the history stack.
 But sometimes you want to replace the top item on the stack instead of appending to the stack.
-This is how you do that in Redwood: `navigate(routes.home(), { replace: true })`.
+This is how you do that in Cedar: `navigate(routes.home(), { replace: true })`.
 As you can see you need to pass an options object as the second parameter to `navigate` with the option `replace` set to `true`.

 By default `navigate` will scroll to the top after navigating to a new route (except for hash param changes), we can prevent this behavior by setting the `scroll` option to false:
 `navigate(routes.home(), { scroll: false })`